wp-plugins/wordpress-popup/readme.txt

 == Changelog ==

+= 4.6.1.3 =
+* New: Allow page to be scrolled while PopUp is open.
+* Fix: Prevent PopUps from staying open after submitting a form to external URL.
+* Fix: PopUps without content can be displayed now.

 = 4.6.1.2 =
 * New: Two new WordPress filters allow custom positioning and styling of PopUps.
 * Fix: Correctly display Meta-boxes of other plugins in the popup-editor.